sciencemesh/sciencemesh/docs/content/en/docs/Technical-documentation/IOP/IOP-Nextcloud-ownCloud10-integrations/_index.md

 See above for the *recommended version*.

-NB: Nextcloud app in marketplace [is not up to date](https://github.com/pondersource/sciencemesh-php/issues/135) ~~For Nextcloud, you can use Nextcloud Apps: https://apps.nextcloud.com/apps/sciencemesh.
+For Nextcloud, you can use Nextcloud Apps: https://apps.nextcloud.com/apps/sciencemesh.
-This is the preferred way.~~
+This is the preferred way.

-~~Or, if you prefer doing it by hand or need a specific version,~~ go to your Nextcloud apps folder, and run (using appropriate version):
+Or, if you prefer doing it by hand or need a specific version, go to your Nextcloud apps folder, and run (using appropriate version):

 ```
 git clone -b v0.2.0 https://github.com/pondersource/nc-sciencemesh sciencemesh